 “HPU helped me develop my professional skills and feel comfortable working in any environment.
 My teachers, success coach and mentors all encouraged me to work as hard as I could and maintain a positive attitude.
 This has helped me immensely and will continue to impact my career moving forward.
 I also used Career and Professional Development services to practice my interview skills and also maintain a professional and clean resume.
 These services definitely helped a lot and made me standout as a candidate in job applications.”

-The Department of Mathematics and Computer Science offers both B.A. and B.S. degrees in Mathematics.
+The Department of Mathematical Sciences offers both B.A. and B.S. degrees in Mathematics.
 To graduate from High Point University with these degrees, students must complete the following: B.S. in Data Analytics and Statistics

 |University Core Requirements